Syria's fragile truce | Pictures | Reuters

 Syria's fragile truce

-Protesters carry a Free Syrian Army flags during an anti-government protest in the al-Sukari neighborhood of Aleppo, March 11, 2016.
-The text on the banner reads in Arabic, "Death but not humiliation".
-REUTERS/Abdalrhman Ismail

-A rebel fighter sleeps with his weapon in a trench in Al-Lataminah village, northern Hama countryside, March 5, 2016.
-REUTERS/Ammar Abdullah

-A boy inspects a damaged house in the rebel held besieged city of Douma, a suburb of Damascus, February 27, 2016.
+A boy inspects a damaged house in the rebel held besieged city of Douma, a suburb of Damascus, Syria.
 REUTERS/Bassam Khabieh

 A boy gestures as he sits with others on a pick-up truck in the rebel held Douma neighborhood of Damascus.
 REUTERS/Bassam Khabieh